-Policy and Procedure for Selection and (Re) Appointment of Directors Process for Performance Evaluations Policy on Assessing the Independence of Directors Policy for Trading in Company Securities Diversity Policy (summary) Code of Conduct (summary) Policy on ASX Listing Rule Compliance (summary) Compliance Procedures (summary) Procedure for the Selection, Appointment and Rotation of External Auditor Shareholder Communication Policy Risk Management Policy (summary)
+Process for Performance Evaluations Policy and Procedure for the Selection and (Re)Appointment of Directors Induction Program Diversity Policy (summary) Code of Conduct (summary) Policy on Continuous Disclosure (summary) Compliance Procedures (summary) Shareholder Communication and Investor Relations Policy Securities Trading Policy

-The Company reports below on how it has followed each of the recommendations during the 2013/2014 financial year (Reporting Period).
-The information in this statement is current at 30 November 2014.
+The Company reports below on whether it has followed each of the recommendations during the 2014/2015 financial year (Reporting Period).
+The information in this statement is current at 30 November 2015.
+This statement was approved by a resolution of the Board on 3 December 2015.